johsire/loadash-jsp-5-coding-with-jeremy-tue/lecture-notes.md

 <!-- It's indentified by underscore dash _ -->
 <!-- lodash is not a prototype, so we cant use chaining; so we still pass our info to filter then our callback function;

+- You add dots at your break-points to debug the line of code;

+USING THE DEBUGGER: - its a visual that makes more sense & helps you understand how the computer works better;

+Blue-arrow: says go to the next line/ keep going/ resume;
+Hot-Skippy: step over/ run the function and go to the next one without going into the function Green-arrow- Refresh
+Step-into- runs the function and gets into/ steps into the function so you can read the code/ function.
+Step over- the code;

  -->